Magic number (physics): Doubly magic

 Nuclei which have neutron numbers and proton (atomic) numbers both equal to one of the magic numbers are called "doubly magic", and are generally very stable against decay.
-The known doubly magic isotopes are helium-4, helium-10, oxygen-16, calcium-40, calcium-48, nickel-48, nickel-56, nickel-78, tin-100, tin-132, and lead-208.
+The known doubly magic isotopes are helium-4, helium-10, oxygen-16, oxygen-28, calcium-40, calcium-48, nickel-48, nickel-56, nickel-78, tin-100, tin-132, and lead-208.
 While only helium-4, oxygen-16, calcium-40, and lead-208 are completely stable, calcium-48 is extremely long-lived and therefore found naturally, disintegrating only by a very inefficient double beta minus decay process.
 Double beta decay in general is so rare that several nuclides exist which are predicted to decay by this mechanism but in which no such decay has yet been observed.
 Even in nuclides whose double beta decay has been confirmed through observations, half-lives usually exceed the age of the universe by orders of magnitude, and emitted beta or gamma radiation is for virtually all practical purposes irrelevant.
-On the other hand, helium-10 is extremely unstable, and has a half-life of just 260±(40) yoctoseconds (2.6e-22±(4) s).
+On the other hand, helium-10 is extremely unstable and unbound, and has a half-life of just 260±(40) yoctoseconds (2.6e-22±(4) s).

 Doubly magic effects may allow the existence of stable isotopes which otherwise would not have been expected.
 An example is calcium-40, with 20 neutrons and 20 protons, which is the heaviest stable isotope made of the same number of protons and neutrons.
 Both calcium-48 and nickel-48 are doubly magic because calcium-48 has 20 protons and 28 neutrons while nickel-48 has 28 protons and 20 neutrons.
 Calcium-48 is very neutron-rich for such a relatively light element, but like calcium-40, it is stabilized by being doubly magic.
 As an exception, although oxygen-28 has 8 protons and 20 neutrons, it is unbound with respect to four-neutron decay and appears to lack closed neutron shells, so it is not regarded as doubly magic.